 7 Reasons Why People Love Elotes As A Mexican Street Food Choice

-If you are curious why people love elotes as their regular street food choice, these 7 reasons will make you one of them.
+If you’re curious why people love elotes as their regular street food choice, these 7 reasons will make you one of them.

 A perfect balance of flavors